richgrov/grover.sh/src/pages/there-is-no-shortage-of-excitement.md

 description: Send this to anyone who thinks reality is dull
 ---

-**"There is no shortage of exitement"** is a quote from an employee of a tech company I admire when asked how he enjoys life without watching TV, drinking alchohol, or reading the news.
+From a hard-working employee of a tech company I admire:

+-   "I stopped watching tv/ movies, drinking alcohol, using a wallet/cash, reading second hand news..."
+-   _"What do you do to have fun?"_
+-   **"There is no shortage of excitement"**

 To my greatest disapointment, I frequently hear people (in tech!) say life is boring.
 If you meet anyone who: